 You brush it off and try again and nothing loads, I am sure the next step you take is to reboot.
 Following this the same thing happens again, you call your IT Department or IT Support company and after investigating the cause they hit you with the fact you’ve been hit by Ransomware.

 Suddenly a colleague reports the same and the realisation hits that your whole company is affected.
+What now?

 Have hackers got control of your company data or are you under a financially motivated ransom, what now?